Platform Components/Middleware and API Layer

 How to add middleware

-Click Middleware in the left navigation, and then click Add a middleware.
+Access middleware section Click middleware in the left navigation, and then click add a middleware.
 This opens a form.

 4. Configure deployment settings